sgoulas/pdpProject/docs/DevelopmentDiary/September/September.md

 I styled the navigation bar with a menu icon (the classc humburger one) and a search icon, using css grid.
 As a sidenote, if I didn't have (as per the initially set requirements) to do it with css grid, I would most definitely use material-ui's `<Grid />` component, especially for more complex grids (an option I would like to reserve for the future if the use case demmands it).

 Now, while I work on the `<Search />` component, the next thinkg I will be doing is add a dedicated `api` sub-directory to handle the "search product" query and subsequent data / no data results.
 This means jumping back in the server and addding the relevant query and query resolver.
 After that I will also have to write the tests.

+I refactored the server files to have a central `products` folder that contains all the product directories (so again, a by-feature architecture pattern like ducks) and created a `union` named `Product` that is either of the actual products.
+This also meant I had to add some unique per product props so that the `__resolveType` function could differentiate them.